rreece/rreece.github.io/outline-of-philosophy/statistics.md

 ### Systematic uncertainties

--   Type-1 and type-2 systematic errors
 -   Class-1, class-2, and class-3 systematic uncertanties (good, bad, ugly), Classification by Pekko Sinervo (PhyStat2003) [^Sinervo2013]
+-   Not to be confused with type-1 and type-2 errors in Neyman-Pearson theory

 [^Sinervo2013]: @Sinervo_2003_Definition_and_treatment_of_systematic\.